DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ### Open View

-Click with the right mouse button on the view and choose the option Open View.
+Right-click on the view and choose Open view.

 ![SheetGen open view](../../assets\images\SheetGen\SG-Vl-OpenView.png)
 <sub>Note: the version on the image may not reflect the [latest version of SheetGen](https://diroots.com/revit-plugins/batch-create-revit-sheets-and-place-views-with-sheetgen/).</sub>

 ### Duplicate View

-You can perform this action for individual views by clicking the right mouse button and choosing the Duplicate option, or you can perform this action in batch for several views simultaneously.
+You can perform this action for individual views by right-clicking and selecting the Duplicate option, or you can perform this action in batch for several views simultaneously.
 To duplicate in batch, select the views you want, and in the Batch Actions list, choose Duplicate.

 ![SheetGen duplicate views](../../assets\images\SheetGen\SG-Vl-DuplicateView.gif)